 i-Tree Eco is a software application designed for urban forest assessment.
 It uses field data from complete inventories or randomly located plots, along with hourly air pollution and meteorological data.
 It quantifies the structure and environmental effects of urban forests (or trees) and calculates their value to communities.

 InVEST is a suite of open-source software models for mapping and valuing ecosystem services provided by land and seascapes.
 It uses data about the environment to explore how changes in ecosystems are likely to affect the flow of benefits to people.
 It is designed to inform decisions about natural resource management.

-EcoServices is a GIS tool that models (sub-)catchments to show (1) which parts of the landscape are working hardest to provide the specific benefits needed locally; then (2) identifies which habitats to create and where to create them to produce the greatest improvements in service provision at the least cost.
-With datasets loaded and ready to run, it is quick to use for valuation studies or for maximising ROI when designing a nature based solution.
+Viridian is a GIS tool that models (sub-)catchments to show (1) which parts of the landscape are working hardest to provide the specific benefits needed locally; then (2) identifies which habitats to create and where to create them to produce the greatest improvements in service provision at the least cost.
+With datasets loaded and ready to run, it is quick to use for valuation studies or for maximising return on investment when designing a nature-based solution.